wangyuxin87/ContourNet/README.md

 ```bash
    output/.
 ```
 Set the resolution to 1200x2000 in ```maskrcnn_benchmark/data/transformstransforms.py``` (line 50 to 52).
-You can ignore this step when you train yourself, which seems to obtain better results.
+You can ignore this step when you train your own model, which seems to obtain better results.
 Then run
 ```bash
    bash test_contour.sh
 ```